 Ideal for the slow-cooker.
 I made this when I knew my granddaughter was visiting, so I could brown the meat ahead of time and let the slow-cooker do the rest.
 Very easy to prepare.

-Add 1 Tablespoons of the canola oil to the pan; swirl to coat the skillet.
+Add 1 Tablespoon of the canola oil to the pan; swirl to coat the skillet.
 Add half the beef that has been cubed.
 Turning to brown all sides.

 Add tomato paste; cook for one minute; stirring constantly.

 Add 1/2 a cup of the Marsala wine to deglaze the pan.
 Scrape pan to loosen brown bits; cook for two minutes or until half the liquid evaporates.

 Add beef stock and black pepper to the skillet, bring to a simmer.

 Carefully pour liquid from skillet into the slow-cooker.
 Nestle the thyme springs into the liquid.

 Top the beef mixture with the mushrooms; scatter the cut carrots on top.

 Cover and cook on LOW for about 7 - 7 1/2 hours.

 After cooking for 7 - 7 1/2 hours, using a slotted spoon, remove the beef from the pot.
 Place in serving dish.